 Professor Kagee’s work is broadly located at the nexus of psychology and public health and is specifically focused on mental health among persons living with HIV and psychological and structural factors influencing adherence to antiretroviral therapy (ART).
 His work currently involves training patient advocates in providing psychosocial support to ART and in testing models of problem solving aimed at helping patients overcome structural barriers to ART adherence.
 His other interests include stress and trauma, mental health and chronic illness, and evidence-based practice and scientific thinking in psychology.

-Mpiko Ntsekhe MD PhD F.A.C.C currently serves as the Hellen and Morris Mauerberger Professor and Chair of Cardiology, at the University of Cape Town and Head of Clinical Cardiology at Groote Schuur Hospital.
-His interests include the interface between infectious diseases and the cardiovascular system with a focus on HIV and tuberculosis.
+Professor Ntsekhe currently serves as the Hellen and Morris Mauerberger Professor and Chair of Cardiology, at the University of Cape Town and Head of Clinical Cardiology at Groote Schuur Hospital.
+His interests include the interrelationship and impact of infectious diseases prevalent in sub-Saharan Africa (HIV and tuberculosis) and their direct and indirect impact on the cardiovascular system and the design and conduct of registries and clinical trials of low-cost interventions in endemic and emerging cardiovascular disorders in sub-Saharan Africa (with a focus on heart failure, rheumatic and ischemic heart disease).